COMING IN 2024

 Through empowering veterans as Peer Advocates, The Burns Way program embraces their unique perspectives and compassion, fostering a self-sustaining ecosystem that uplifts individuals and society as a whole.
 With a steadfast commitment to personal growth, professional development, and economic empowerment, The Burns Way honours veterans as catalysts for positive change.

 The Royal Canadian Legion and the Saskatchewan First Nations Veterans Association have signed a Memorandum of Understanding, pledging their support and cooperation for The Burns Way.
 Their shared goal is to create accessible services that cater to the needs of Indigenous and Minority veterans who have historically faced barriers to care.

-The Burns Way has received formal endorsement from the First Nations Veterans Council of the Assembly of First Nations, the Dominion Executive Council of the Royal Canadian Legion, and the Federation of Sovereign Indigenous Nations through an All-Chiefs Resolution.
+The Burns Way has received formal endorsement from the Dominion Executive Council of the Royal Canadian Legion, and the Federation of Sovereign Indigenous Nations through an All-Chiefs Resolution.

 The program will also benefit from the guidance of a Mentor’s Group comprising veterans from the Canadian Armed Forces, the RCMP, and Indigenous communities.

 The Burns Way is a not-for-profit corporation.
-It is governed by The Royal Canadian Legion, The Federation of Sovereign Indigenous Nations, Aboriginal Veterans Autochtones, and the Assembly of First Nations.
+It is governed by The Royal Canadian Legion, The Federation of Sovereign Indigenous Nations, and Aboriginal Veterans Autochtones.
 We are committed to providing accessible, culturally safe, and reliable access to peer support for all veterans.